replit/ruspty/README.md

 Following ["Publish It" section from `napi-rs` docs](https://napi.rs/docs/introduction/simple-package#publish-it):

-1. Create a new branch
+1. `git clean -f && bun install && npm run build`
 2. `npm version [major|minor|patch]`
-3. `git push --follow-tags`
-4. Merge the branch with commit message consisting **only** of `x.y.z` - this is how the CI decides to publish to `npm`!
+3. Send that as a Pull Request to GitHub.
+Ensure that the commit message consisting **only** of `x.y.z` - this is how the CI decides to publish to `npm`!

 `NPM_TOKEN` is part of the repo secrets, generated [like this](https://httptoolkit.com/blog/automatic-npm-publish-gha/).